euan-gwd/OrderIn/README.md

 Proof of Concept for OrderIn Restaurant App.

-This project is a CLONE of a working site and as such uses a mock API and all the company contact links (mailto links and tel links) have been disabled in order to not interfere with the orginal site.
+This project was a CLONE of a working site and as such uses a mock API and all the company contact links (mailto links and tel links) have been disabled in order to not interfere with the orginal site.

 As has stated this is a proof of code was used to show the client proof of concept.